durgapranithamanguvenkata/fastapi-microservice/README.md

 The microservice exposes a single endpoint:
 GET /
 Response: {"message": "Hello, Vivek!
-Your microservice is running 🚀"}
+Your microservice is running"}